 Meetings and Application Materials Due Dates

-GRCC's IRB committee meets once per month.
-Application materials are due two weeks ahead of the monthly meeting in order to be considered.
+GRCC's IRB committee meets on the second Wednesday of the month, October through May.
+Application materials are due by the 25th of the month preceding each meeting in order to be considered.
 The table below specifies the IRB committee meeting date, and the due date for application materials to be reviewed during that meeting.

 Each IRB is required to have at least 5 members with sufficient diversity with respect to gender, race, cultural background, and professional expertise.
 Each IRB must include members whose primary concerns are in scientific areas and in nonscientific areas and at least one member not affiliated with the institution.
 The diversity of IRB membership should enable it to assess the ethical acceptability of a research proposal with respect to its: